ori-sky/cpu/doc/cpu.md

 ### Registers

+* scalar registers are 32 bits in width
+* vector registers are comprised of 4 scalar elements

 | REGISTERS              | DESCRIPTION                      |
 | ---------------------- | -------------------------------- |
 | `A`, `B`, `C`, `D`     | general-purpose scalar registers |